Glossary of Medicare terms

 Extra Help: A Medicare program that helps people with limited income pay for prescription drugs, plan premiums and other health care costs.

-Formulary: The list of generic and brand drugs that are covered by this plan.
+Formulary: The list of generic and brand prescription drugs that are covered by your plan.

-Generic drug: A prescription drug that acts and works the same as a brand-name drug but often costs less.
+Generic drug: A prescription drug that has the same active-ingredient formula as a brand-name drug and usually costs less.

-Hospital inpatient stay: When your doctor formally admits you to the hospital for skilled medical care.
+Hospital inpatient stay: When you're formally admitted to the hospital with a doctor's order.

 Initial Enrollment Period (IEP): If you are eligible for Medicare when you turn 65, this is the 7-month period when you can enroll.
 It includes the 3 months before the month you turn 65, the month you turn 65, and the 3 months after the month you turn 65.
-Your Medicare Supplement initial enrollment period begins when you enroll in Medicare Part B and lasts six months.
-During this time, you have guaranteed enrollment — meaning you can't be turned down and a health screening isn't required.
-Your coverage will renew automatically with no change to your benefits as long as you continue to pay your premium.
+(To see information about enrolling in Medicare Supplement, see Medicare Supplement Open Enrollment Period.)

 Inpatient care: Services you receive when you are formally admitted to a hospital or skilled nursing facility.

-Medicare Supplement plans: Medicare Supplement plans are purchased from private insurance companies and work alongside Medicare Part A and Part B to help fill gaps in out-of-pocket costs not covered by Original Medicare, like deductibles, copays and coinsurance.
-Often called Medigap, these medical-only plans provide added protection from unpredictable health care costs, move with you as you travel and may offer extras to help you stay healthy.
+Medicare Supplement: Medicare Supplement plans are purchased from private insurance companies and pay after Medicare Part A and Part B to help fill gaps in out-of-pocket costs not covered by Original Medicare, like deductibles, copays and coinsurance.
+Often called Medigap, these medical-only plans provide added protection from unpredictable health care costs, move with you and may offer extras to help you stay healthy.

 Original Medicare: Includes both Medicare Part A hospital coverage and Medicare Part B medical coverage that you get from the federal government.
 UCare Medicare Supplement Plans protect you from costly out-of-pocket expenses on copays, coinsurance and deductibles that Original Medicare doesn't cover.